supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex02_Mitigate_Attacks.md

 ### Task 4: Investigate the simulated attack as a single incident

+In this task, you will investigate the simulated attack on the WIN1 virtual machine, treating it as a single incident in Microsoft Defender for Endpoint.
+This process will help you understand how to analyze security incidents and respond effectively.

 1. In the Microsoft Defender XDR portal select **Incidents & alerts** from the left menu bar, then select **Incidents**.

 1. A new incident called *Multi-stage incident involving Defense evasion & Discovery on one endpoint* is in the right pane.
 Select the incident name to load its details.